Compressed Sensing for Capability Localization in Large Language Models: Introduction

 \section{Introduction}

 Understanding how large language models represent and execute diverse capabilities remains a central challenge in AI research.
 These capabilities, such as mathematical reasoning or code generation, represent higher-level skills that require coordinated computation across multiple model components, rather than simple fact retrieval.
-We investigate whether task-specific capabilities can be localized to specific components within transformer architectures.
+We investigate whether task-specific capabilities can be localized to specific components within Transformer architectures.
 Previous work has successfully isolated factual associations to particular neurons and layers \citep{maini2023neuralnetworkmemorizationlocalized, meng2023locatingeditingfactualassociations}, raising the question of whether the same principle of localization extends to complex behavioral capabilities.
 Our central finding is that many capabilities are indeed highly localized, but to sparse sets of attention heads rather than individual neurons.

-Similarly to how factual knowledge can be traced to specific model components, we find that task-specific skills are concentrated in small subsets of attention heads.
+Similarly to how factual knowledge can be traced to specific model components, we find that task-specific skills critically depend on small subsets of attention heads.
 We measure task-specificity by knocking out attention heads, or setting their output to zero, and evaluating the accuracy of the resulting model on the task of interest.
 A drop in accuracy indicates that the head was responsible for some amount of task-specific computation.
-Knocking out as few as five task-specific heads causes performance degradations of up to $65\%$ on standard benchmarks measuring the target task while leaving performance on unrelated tasks intact, as shown in Figure \ref{fig1}.
-This extreme localization suggests that Transformer models organize capabilities in a modular fashion, with different functional specializations handled by distinct computational units.
+Knocking out as few as five task-specific heads causes performance degradations of up to $60\%$ on standard benchmarks measuring the target task while leaving performance on unrelated tasks intact, as shown in Figure \ref{fig1}.
+This extreme localization suggests that Transformer models organize capabilities in a modular fashion, with different functional specializations relying on distinct computational units.

+We note that these task-specific heads are necessary, but not sufficient for task performance.
+Preliminary experiments showed that retaining only the task-specific heads (and knocking out most heads in the network) resulted in quite poor performance.
+While these task-specific heads are critical for task performance, they do not make up a self-contained circuit.
+That is, despite the necessity of the heads for a given task, additional critical processing occurs elsewhere in the network.

 A key contribution of our work is the development of efficient algorithms for identifying task-specific heads.
 While exhaustive greedy search methods involve knocking out each head within a model individually and can thus require thousands of model evaluations, we introduce a novel compressed sensing approach that achieves comparable accuracy with up to $50\times$ fewer evaluations by exploiting the extreme sparsity of task-specific heads.